lewishowles/components/src/components/form/form-field/form-field.md

 - A non-empty array of strings — invalid; each string becomes an error message.

 Always return meaningful error messages.

+### `inputAttributes`

+- type: `object`
+- default: `null`

+Any additional attributes to pass to the input itself, such as `autocomplete` or `aria-labelledby`.

+### `required`

+- type: `boolean`
+- default: `false`

+Whether this field is required.
+When `true`, the `required` attribute is added to the underlying input and the label's required indicator is shown.
+This is also set automatically when a `required` validation rule is present, but the prop allows explicit control — useful when using function shorthand or when validation rules don't include `required`.

 ### Additional props